 Your WordPress login page is a primary target for attackers.
 Securing it is essential.

 Use Complex Passwords: Use long, complex passwords.
 A password manager helps you generate and store them safely.
+You can review the official WordPress password guidelines for best practices.

 Implement 2FA: Two-factor authentication adds a second verification step, like a one-time code.
 This sharply reduces unauthorized access.